Crude oil – a very attractive forward curve at

 years.
 Investors who are conservative in their investment approach

-should take on some long exposure on a capital-protected basis
+should take on some long exposure on a capital-protected basis.
+Those

 investors who can hold 15–20% volatility should seek an outright